-We have contracted with multiple suppliers to either manufacture, blend, tablet, or package our products.
-We currently have one supplier that is able to produce two of the three strains of bacteria needed to produce ProBiora3 and one supplier that is able to produce one of the strains of bacteria needed to produce ProBiora3.
-These suppliers use proprietary methodologies to produce these three strains of bacteria.
+We have contracted with multiple suppliers to either manufacture, blend, tablet, and/or package our products.
+We currently have one supplier that is able to produce the three strains of bacteria needed to produce ProBiora3.
+We currently have a contract with this manufacturer for the production and supply of only one strain and we are currently in the process of negotiating a contract for the supply and production of the other two strains.
+We currently have enough ProBiora3 to meet our currently expected needs for all of 2015.
+This supplier uses proprietary methodologies to produce these three strains of bacteria.
 We have one supplier who is able to blend and tablet EvoraPlus, EvoraKids, and EvoraPro.
 We have one additional supplier that is able to tablet EvoraPlus, EvoraKids, and EvoraPro.
 We have several suppliers that are currently able to package our products.
-We have one supplier that is able to blend EvoraPet.
-We are in the process of creating redundancy in these areas of manufacture, blend, tablet, and packaging.
+We have one supplier that is able to blend and package EvoraPet.

 With each supplier, we place orders for components or finished product to be produced for a fixed fee.
 We pay either a portion of the fixed fee upon submission of our orders with the balance of the fixed fee paid upon completion of the manufacturing process or the entire fixed fee is paid at the time the manufacturing, blending, tableting, or packaging is completed.
 Packaged probiotics products are shipped to us or to a destination specified by us, or to a private label distributor.
 We currently maintain an inventory of our products for internet sales and other sales to distributors.
 We believe our arrangements with our contract suppliers are satisfactory to meet our current and expected future needs.
-We are in the process of creating redundancy in these areas and anticipate being able to create such redundancy for most, if not all, of our manufacturing needs by year-end 2013.